-12.2. measurements shall be taken at a distance of at least 1 m from walls and other large reflecting surfaces, 1.2 m - 1.5 m above the floor and approximately 1.5 m from windows;
+12.2. measurements shall be taken at a distance of at least 1 m from walls and other large reflecting surfaces, 1.2-1.5 m above the floor and approximately 1.5 m from windows;

-12.3. if there are no instructions, the number of measuring points (NM) in the premises shall be selected utilising the following formula:
+12.3. if there are no other instructions, the number of measuring points (NM) in the premises shall be selected using the following formula:

 NM - number of measuring points rounded to a whole number;